bitdomo/restore_imei/README.md

 - You run start.bat
 - Enter imei1 and imei2 numbers your phone had and just let it run.

-You can find your original imei numbers on your phone's box.
+You can find your original imei numbers on your phone's box, or on the receipt you got for your phone.
+You can also find imei1 on the sim card tray.
+From that you can calculate imei2.
+Remove the last digit from imei1 and increase it by 1.
+Then type the number you get to https://www.imei.info/calc/ to get the last digit.
+For example, the sim tray reads `111111111111119`.
+You remove the last digit you get `11111111111111`.
+Then you increase it by one you get `11111111111112`.
+Then from the link above you get `111111111111127`.

 You can find your backups in the scripts' folder named \<serial number\>-\<date and time\>

 ## Technicalities